ibm-cloud-docs/dns-svcs/glb.md

 ## Creating a global load balancer
 {: #add-a-load-balancer}

-Load balancers help to distribute your proxied traffic across multiple origin pools.
+Load balancers help to distribute your traffic across multiple origin pools.

 Follow these steps to create a load balancer: